 4. Chitosan & Other Biopolymers:

-Chitosan is extrapolated from the biopolymer chitin, which is a fibrous substance used in the cell walls of fungi.
+Chitosan is a plant biostimulant that is extrapolated from the biopolymer chitin, which is a fibrous substance used in the cell walls of fungi.
 In the agricultural sector, chitosan has been used to increase plants’ ability to handle abiotic stressors like cold and hot weather conditions.

 5. Inorganic Compounds: